Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Stationary distribution in the two-state limit

 recovering Eq.~(\ref{eq:condY}).
 These conditional forms yield closed expressions for the observable fractions of recently triggered and remnant systems.
 For a survey threshold $y_{\rm th}$, the triggering fraction is $f_{\rm trig}(y_{\rm th})=\fduty\,I_{y_{\rm th}}(\alpha+1,\beta)$ and the remnant fraction is $f_{\rm rem}(y_{\rm th})=(1-\fduty)[1-I_{y_{\rm th}}(\alpha,\beta+1)]$, where $I_x(a,b)\equiv B(a,b)^{-1}\int_0^x t^{a-1}(1-t)^{b-1}dt$ is the regularized incomplete beta function.

 These expressions are exact within the two-state, exponential-response limit.
-Their principal value is not literal applicability to individual sources but the closed-form identification of which observable constrains which physical parameter: the duty cycle sets the mean; the memory-to-switching ratio sets the spread.
+Thus the two-state, exponential-response limit gives a closed mapping between observables and model parameters: the duty cycle sets the mean; the memory-to-switching ratio sets the spread.